 When we refer to Renkoh Kato as a "Metis graduate," we mean it in multiple ways.
 He first graduated from our part-time Introduction to Data Science course before applying to and graduating from our full-time Data Science Bootcamp.
-He's now been working as a Data Scientist, Machine Learning R&D at JPMorgan Chase for nearly a year and recently took the time to reflect on his path from Intro student, to Bootcamp student, to Data Scientist.
+He's now VP Machine Learning, Fraud Risk at JPMorgan Chase and sat down with our team to reflect on his path from Intro grad, to Bootcamp grad, to Data Scientist.
 Read a brief Q&A with Kato below:

 What drew you to data science initially?